SuryaAtchyuth/TCP-IP/README.md

 # TCP-IP
-This an example of TCP/IP protocol running multiple clients in parallel with server.
+This is an example of TCP/IP protocol running multiple clients in parallel with single server.